 top of page

-Cancer Pain Pump
+Pain Pump

 (Intrathecal Pump)

-2. Less medication side effects
+2. Patients had fewer medication side effects.

 Here is the full text article of that research.